MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

                   manifests: |
                     $(Pipeline.Workspace)/misc/*
     ```
-1. Select **Validate and save**, and save the pipeline directly to the main branch.
+1. Save your pipeline by committing directly to the main branch.
+This commit should already run your pipeline successfully.

 #### [Classic](#tab/classic/)